t1/deployer/README.md

 - `state`: Either `deployed` or `undeployed`.
 Defaults to `deployed`.
 - `level`: The log level; one of `ALL`, `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, or `OFF`.
 Defaults to `ALL`.
 - `handlers`: A list of log handler names.
-Defaults to the empty list.
+Defaults to an empty list.
 - `handler`: Alternative syntax for a single log handler name.
-Defaults to the empty list.
+Defaults to an empty list.
 - `use-parent-handlers`: Should the log handlers of the parent logger be used?
 Defaults to `true` if the `handlers` are empty, or `false`, if there _are_ log handlers.